---

 panel.grid.minor=element_blank(),

-panel.background=element_rect(fill=te$card, colour=NA),
+panel.background=element_rect(fill=te$paper, colour=NA),

-plot.background=element_rect(fill=te$card, colour=NA),
+plot.background=element_rect(fill=te$paper, colour=NA),

 legend.title=element_text(colour=te$label, size=base_size-2),